 ==BASE CASE==

 TO PROVE: F(1) = G(1).
-If exactly one person had blue eyes, he would leave on day one
+If exactly one person had blue eyes, he would leave on day one1 GIVEN at least one person on the island has blue eyes (from the oracle, who speaks only truth)

 2 BASE HYPOTHESIS exactly one person has blue eyes